P065B

 5

-Use a scan tool to observe commanded charge voltage versus actual system voltage in live data.
+Use a scan tool to compare commanded charge voltage against actual system voltage in live data.

 -